Attending "Responsible AI for Documentary" workshop at the Netherlands Film Academy

 Hosted by Artefacto, the workshop moved far beyond the usual hype or moral panic around AI.
 Instead, it offered something I found refreshing: practical, transparent frameworks for using these tools without abandoning the rigor and ethics that define non-fiction cinema.

 I appreciated how the day framed AI not as a shortcut or a threat but as a tool that demands humility, clarity, and self-awareness.
 As Artefacto puts it, documentary’s future depends not on refusing generative tools, but on wielding them with the rigor the form has always demanded.
+That resonated deeply with my own desire to explore new creative possibilities without abandoning the ethical spine of my work.

 Comments